samusgray/frontend-projects/readme.md

 - HTML5 Form that saves progress to locaal storage as the user fills it out.
 Bonus: Post data to NoSQL database when the user submits the form.
+- Refactor a terrible script.
+Bonus: Use coffeescript.

 ## CSS & Design
 - Given two divs, write CSS to arrange as columns in as many ways as you